 In 1927, the first movie musical was made: The Jazz Singer, one of the most important classic movies to shape Hollywood.
-Since then, we’ve seen many memorable movie musicals hit the scene.
+Since then, we've seen many memorable musicals invade the film industry.

 Musicals are truly underrated by society.
 They serve as a way to lift our spirits and tell stories in a deeply human way—through song and dance.
 They're fun to watch, they're great as an escape from reality, and they require a lot of talent to pull off.

-As we inch closer to the 100th anniversary of the first ever movie musical, let’s look back at the best of the best.
-Here are some of the best movie musicals ever made!
+As we inch closer to the 100th anniversary of the first ever musical put on film, let's look back at the best of the best.
+Here are some of the best musical movies ever made!

 Although it's been almost 20 years since it was released, Chicago helped usher in a small resurgence of the musical movie.
 The film revolves around two death-row murderesses who compete for publicity and a chance at release and stardom.

 Chicago showed us what great pipes Catherine Zeta-Jones (as Velma) and Renee Zellweger (as Roxie) both have.
 We also got to see Richard Gere sing and dance, which was a lot of fun.